Move Over Airline Fees – Hotels Quickly Catching Up

 If you’ve been stung by the hotel “fee-bee” be sure and share your comments.

-3 Responses to “Move Over Airline Fees – Hotels Quickly Catching Up”
+3 thoughts on “Move Over Airline Fees – Hotels Quickly Catching Up”

 However, when rental rates go up again to the regular rates for the coming high winter season, when the snow birds from Canada, Alaska and WA state show up, it will add to their expenses quite a bit.
 We also noticed that most of Maui vacation condo owners charge now an extra cleaning fee.